rocky-linux/testing/test-reports/README.md

 The final directory in the hierarchy should be unique.
 You can use the `UUID` of your system or you can generate your own `UUID` with `uuidgen`.
 Both methods are shown below.

 ## Hierarchy

 The reports for different targets are stored in a filesystem hierarchy to allow reports for specific configuration be quickly found.
-The prefered format is Resource -> Vendor -> Model -> Rocky major version -> UUID.
+The prefered format is Resource -> Vendor -> Model/Version -> Rocky major version -> UUID.
 This format allows for the easiest sorting and lookup of information, though sub-categories are allowed.

 * Resource is one of four: cloud, container, hardware, hypervisor.
-* Vendor is the primary company (eg: Supermicro, Naver cloud, ect)
+* Vendor is the primary company (eg: Supermicro, Naver cloud, etc.)
 * Model is the best description of the model.
-Some make this easy, others may need to specify model with the generation.
+Some make this easy, others may need to specify model with the generation. (for container and hypervisor there might not be a model but instead a version, use the major/minor version which is feature stable)
-* Rocky major version: 8 or 9
+* Rocky major version: rl8 or rl9
 * If you are submitting multiple information files, please included them in a sub-folder that matches the systems UUID.
 If it is a single file, then no sub-directory is sufficent.